Robert Owen: Early life and family

 Robert Owen was born in Newtown, a small market town in Montgomeryshire, Wales, on 14 May 1771, to Anne (Williams) and Robert Owen.
 His father was a saddler, ironmonger and local postmaster; his mother was the daughter of a Newtown farming family.
 Young Robert was the sixth of the family's seven children, two of whom died at a young age.
 His surviving siblings were William, Anne, John and Richard.

 Owen received little formal education, but he was an avid reader.
-He left school at the age of ten to be an apprentice draper in Stamford, Lincolnshire, for four years.
+He left school at the age of ten to be an apprentice draper in Stamford for four years.
 He also worked in London drapery shops in his teenage years.
 At about the age of 18, Owen moved to Manchester, where he spent the next twelve years of his life, employed initially at Satterfield's Drapery in Saint Ann's Square.

 Robert Owen's house in New Lanark, Scotland.

 On a visit to Scotland, Owen met and fell in love with Ann (or Anne) Caroline Dale, daughter of David Dale, a Glasgow philanthropist and the proprietor of the large New Lanark Mills.
 After their marriage on 30 September 1799, the Owens set up a home in New Lanark, but later moved to Braxfield House in Lanark.

 Robert and Caroline Owen had eight children, the first of whom died in infancy.
 Their seven survivors were four sons and three daughters: Robert Dale (1801–1877), William (1802–1842), Ann (or Anne) Caroline (1805–1831), Jane Dale (1805–1861), David Dale (1807–1860), Richard Dale (1809–1890) and Mary (1810–1832).
 Owen's four sons, Robert Dale, William, David Dale and Richard, and his daughter Jane Dale, followed their father to the United States, becoming US citizens and permanent residents in New Harmony, Indiana.
 Owen's wife Caroline and two of their daughters, Anne Caroline and Mary, remained in Britain, where they died in the 1830s.